johnoregan/cmdPost/docs/index.md

 ## Is That All?

-Okay, there's a bit more to it than that! :smiley: More details to follow in future releases.
+Okay, there's a bit more to it than that! :smiley: More details to follow in a future release&hellip; coming soon! :wink:

 [windows]: http://windows.microsoft.com/
 [markdown]: http://daringfireball.net/projects/markdown/